Select at least one school level in department picker.

 Why do people do what they do?
 How do people determine morality and make ethical decisions?
 What frameworks help societies to formulate ethical questions and examine their conclusions, related conduct, and behavior?
 This course explores classical ethical theories such as Utilitarianism, Egoism, and Cultural Relativism and examines how they may be applied to contemporary situations that require moral clarity and discernment.
 Case studies may address such issues as: environmental ethics; abortion and euthanasia; social justice; capital punishment; and, media ethics.
 The materials for the class include textbook readings, primary sources, popular culture, and news media.
 This course fulfills a one-term diploma requirement.

 Taught jointly by the Religious Studies and Philosophy Department and the History Department, this course introduces students to religious traditions and the history and cultures that shaped their origins and development.
 Global in scope, the course considers religious traditions including Hinduism, Buddhism, Judaism, Christianity, and Islam as well as Chinese philosophies.
 Similarly, the course surveys traditions and history of Africa and the Americas and the ancient civilizations of Mesopotamia, Greece, and Rome.
-This foundational course seeks to develop students' skills as note-takers, critical readers, analytical writers, researchers, and interpreters of primary sources.
+This foundational course introduces students to religious pluralism, methods for the study and interpretation of religion, history, and culture; it aids students in gaining religious literacy and intercultural knowledge; and it develops students' skills as note-takers, critical readers, analytical writers, researchers, and interpreters of primary sources.

 Dr. Celene Ibrahim, a teacher in Groton's Department of Religious Studies and Philosophy, has taught at colleges, universities, and theological schools across New England, co-directed an institute on interreligious studies and religious leadership, and served as a chaplain at Tufts University.
 Dr. Ibrahim has authored numerous publications in the fields of women’s and gender studies, religion in America, and Islamic studies.
 She holds a bachelor’s degree with highest honors from Princeton University, a master's of divinity from Harvard University, and a PhD in Arabic and Islamic civilizations from the Near Eastern and Judaic Studies Department at Brandeis University.